 July 21,1861…“FIRST BATTLE OF BULL RUN”.
 First blood at Manassas,Va. as Federals are routed in “The Great Skedaddle”.
 Civilians actually came out to watch the battle with picnic baskets but are appalled at the carnage.

 July 27,1861… President Lincoln replaces McDowell with George B.McClellen as Commander of the Army of the Potomac.

 September 11,1861…the unauthorized proclamation of emancipation in Missouri by General John C. Fremont is rebuked and revoked by President Lincoln.

 November 1,1861…General Winfield Scott resigns and the command of the Federal Army is given to McClellen who offers confidence to Lincoln stating “I can do it all”

 November 8,1861…The Union Navy stops 2 Confederate diplomats sailing for England.
 The British government demands their release.
 Lincoln states “one war at a time” and ends a diplomatic standoff by releasing them.

 January 31,1862…General Order #1 released by President Lincoln whereas Federal forces will begin their advance by Washington’s birthday, February 22.

 February 6,1862… General U.S.”Unconditional Surrender” Grant receives the first major victories for the Union.
-Fort Henry and Fort Donelson in Tennessee are captured.
-President Lincoln will later state of Grant “I need this man..he fights”.
+Confederate Fort Henry and Fort Donelson in Tennessee are captured.
+President Lincoln will later state of General U.S. Grant after the captures, “I need this man..he fights“.

 February 20,1862…President Lincoln and wife Mary Todd Lincoln suffer the death of their 11 year old son Willie.